cjriches/simulatron/simulatron/docs/instruction-set.md

 Exclusively signed operations will clear `C`; exclusively unsigned operations will clear `O`.
 Floating point operations will clear both.

 The register is 16 bits wide, but there are only 15 spaces for flags.
 The most significant bit is used during interrupt handling; it will always be zero when read, and writing it has no effect.
-The reserved bits should never be manually set to anything other than zero.
+The reserved bits should never be set to anything other than zero.

 ```
 ______________________________________________